FREESTONE COUNTY HISTORICAL MUSEUM

 normal business hours.

-Come search through our many resources – photographs, family history files, books (including the History of Freestone County Volume I and II, which are available for purchase), County Confederate pension records, a large newspaper microfilm collection and many school yearbooks some dating back to the 1940s!
+Come search through our many resources – photographs, family history files, books (including the History of Freestone County Volume I and II, which are available for purchase), County Confederate pension records, a large newspaper microfilm collection (from Fairfield, Teague, and Wortham) and many school yearbooks some dating back to the 1940s!

 If you are doing Freestone County genealogical research and would like some help please give the museum a call to find a time to meet with our museum genealogist.